michellab/Stapline/parameterisation_scripts/README.md

 where the correct path to the AmberTools installation must be specified.

 To prepare lib files, the stapled residue is split in two residues, usually asymmetric.
-We recommend avoiding splitting double bonds between the two residues, as attempting to create a double bond later in tleap (see the ``force_field_library`` directory) can produce either a cis- or trans- conformation (this is important for the hydrocarbon staples).
+We recommend avoiding splitting double bonds between the two residues, as attempting to create a double bond later in tleap (see the ``force_field_library`` directory) can produce either a cis- or trans- configuration (this is important for the hydrocarbon staples).
 The atom indices of the two atoms participating in the split bond are passed in the notebook and create the two lib files (e.g. ``SC1.lib`` and ``SC2.lib``).
 Note that you have to specify the head (N) and tail (C) atoms for each residue, so that the two split residues can be correctly connected to the rest of the protein backbone.
 To find which atoms they are, you can visualise the ``capped_staple_charges.mol2`` file in e.g. PyMOL and select the appropriate atoms for the two split residues.
 Again, check for any atom types wrongly assigned and correct them, and change the atom type of the Calpha atoms to CX (or CJ in the case of di-substituted Calphas).
 The atom names (not atom types) may also be modified.
 For example, the main chain carbons can be named CA, CB, CG, CD, CE, CZ etc., and their hydrogens HA, HB1, HB2, HG1, HG2 etc. Have a look at the ``template.pdb`` files to see how atoms are named in the staples we parameterised.
 You can ignore any errors shown when using tleap to make the lib files.

 _______________________________________________________________________________________________
 **The following scripts should be applied in the order they are explained for one torsion at a time**